Peppers can be harvested as soon as they are large enough to eat.

 Related articles:

-Peppers for harvest
+- Growing Peppers for Flavor

 If you know the variety of pepper you are growing (check the plant tag or seed packet), you can mark a calendar at planting time to know about when the fruit will reach maturity and harvest.
 If you don’t know the variety you are growing, you can harvest when the fruit reaches the desired size and color.